 Keep the weapon high and the trigger finger goes straight.
 Tip the muzzle up to look in the ejection port while moving towards cover.
 Check to see if you have a magazine to replace the one in the weapon.
-If you do not, then you know you must retain it.
+If you do not, then you know you must retain the magazine that is n the gun.